nvda-es/devguides_translation/original_docs/spladdoninternals.md

 If you are a radio broadcaster, you might be accustomed to activities involved when producing a show.
 This may include playlist selection, scheduling break notes, responding to requests, monitoring listener count and encoding status and so on.
 To assist a broadcaster, a broadcast automation program is used, and one of the popular apps is called StationPlaylist Studio.

-In NVDA Add-on Internals: StationPlaylist Studio, we'll learn about what Studio (and other SPL suite of apps) is and how the NVDA add-on works.
+In NVDA Add-on Internals: StationPlaylist, we'll learn about what StationPlaylist Studio (and other StationPlaylist (SPL) suite of apps) is and how the NVDA add-on works.
 You don't have to install or use the NVDA add-on to understand the ins and outs of this powerful add-on (using the add-on might help you better appreciate the defth of this material; for fuller experience, it is handy to have the add-on source code in front of you as you navigate this article).
-So let's get started by learning more about SPL Studio.
+So let's get started by learning more about SPL suite of applications.

+Note: throughout this guide, unless specified otherwise, the terms "StationPlaylist", "SPL", and "Studio" refer to the same thing.

 ### Introducing StationPlaylist app suite and the NVDA add-on

 [StationPlaylist suite](www.stationplaylist.com) is a collection of programs to help broadcasters plan, run, and do related activities around broadcasting.
-The apps consist of Studio, Creator, Track Tool and others.
+The apps consist of Studio, Creator, Track Tool, Streamer and others.

 StationPlaylist Studio is a broadcast automation software that helps broadcasters schedule trakcs, play jingles and more.
 It includes support for break notes, hourly playlist, track tagging and comes with tools to manage track playback such as setting track intros.
 In studio 5.00 and later, it includes its own stream encoder.